thcantero/IFT5768A_Project/README.md

 Included in this repo is a Dockerfile with brief explanations of the commands you will need to use to use to define your Docker image.
-One thing to note is that its generally a better idea to stick to using `pip` instead of Conda environments in Docker containers, as this approach is generally more lightweight than Conda.
+One thing to note is that its generally a better idea to stick to using `pip` instead of Conda environments in Docker containers, as this approach is generally more lightweight than Conda.ands that you will likely need.
-A common pattern is to copy the `requirements.txt` file into the docker container and then simply do `pip install -r requirements.txt` (done in the Dockerfile).
-You can also copy an entire Python package (e.g. the `ift6758/` folder) into the container, and also do a simple `pip install -e ift6758/` (also from the Dockerfile).

-In addition, below are a list of useful docker commands that you will likely need.

 ### docker build ([ref](https://docs.docker.com/engine/reference/commandline/build/))
 Builds a docker image directly the local Dockerfile (in the same directory):